Vanshikakaul/RandomCheck/README.md

 # RandomCheck
-Project to check the position of input number in the file.
+Project to check the position of input number in the file and its next highest number and its position in the file.